SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  <a href="https://sysmansquad.com/2020/06/08/deploy-languages-via-software-center-with-pscmwin10language/" target="_blank" rel="noreferrer noopener">Check out this blog post I wrote</a>, where I show you how to use my PowerShell module <a rel="noreferrer noopener" href="https://github.com/codaamok/PSCMWin10Language" target="_blank">PSCMWin10Language</a> to create LP, LXP and FoD repositories and create ConfigMgr Applications using those repositories to deploy via the Software Center.
+                  [Check out this blog post I wrote](https://sysmansquad.com/2020/06/08/deploy-languages-via-software-center-with-pscmwin10language/), where I show you how to use my PowerShell module [PSCMWin10Language](https://github.com/codaamok/PSCMWin10Language) to create LP, LXP and FoD repositories and create ConfigMgr Applications using those repositories to deploy via the Software Center.
                 </p>

                 <h2>